deepgram/web-next/content/blog/posts/voice-controlled-music-with-python/index.md

 ---
-title: How to Use Voice to Control Music with Python and Deepgram
+title: "How to Use Voice to Control Music with Python and Deepgram"
-description: This tutorial will use Python and the Deepgram API speech-to-text audio transcription to play voice-controlled music with the piano.
+description: "This tutorial will use Python and the Deepgram API speech-to-text audio transcription to play voice-controlled music with the piano."
 date: 2022-08-18
 cover: https://res.cloudinary.com/deepgram/image/upload/v1660765739/blog/2022/08/voice-controlled-music-with-python/2208-How-to-Use-Voice-to-Control-Music-with-Python-and-Deepgram-blog%402x.jpg
 authors: